EpicOrange/riichi_advanced/documentation/documentation.md

 - the name of the **yaku list** to add the yaku to
 - the name of the yaku (if you are awarded two yaku of the same name, their values are added together)
-- the value of the yaku
+- the value of the yaku.
+Typically this is just a number, but you might see one of the following formats:
+  + `[1, "Han"]`: Specifies the unit of points, if it differs from the default.
+  + `counter_name`: When evaluating the yaku, use the value of this counter (numeric variable) as the value.
 - a condition: the game awards the yaku if the condition is satisfied for the winning player.
   + Here the condition is `no_tiles_remaining and won_by_draw`, which is a combination of two conditions.